jchwenger/AI/setup.md

 For less memory-greedy options, but requiring interacting with the terminal:
 - [Miniconda](https://docs.conda.io/en/latest/miniconda.html) (the same as above, just does not install any libraries by default).
-- [Miniforge](https://github.com/conda-forge/miniforge), recommended for Mac M1/2/3 users
+- [Miniforge](https://github.com/conda-forge/miniforge), recommended for Mac M1/2/3 users (this currently includes `mamba`, just below).
 - [Mamba](https://mamba.readthedocs.io/en/latest/installation/mamba-installation.html), a C++ reimplementation of `conda`, the package manager of Anaconda.
 Still in development, but resolves issues of speed found in Anaconda.

 Launch Anaconda